ahill6/fss16adh/read/week1-from-list.md

 ##Antonio Filieri, Carlo Ghezzi, Alberto Leva, and Martina Maggio.
 2011.
 Self-adaptive software meets control theory: A preliminary approach supporting reliability requirements.
 In Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering (ASE '11).
 IEEE Computer Society, Washington, DC, USA, 283-292.
 DOI=http://dx.doi.org/10.1109/ASE.2011.6100064

 ### ii.
 Keywords
-ii1: Discrete Time Markov Chain -
+ii1: Discrete Time Markov Chain (DTMC) -

-ii2: PCTL (Probabilistic Computational Tree Logic) -
+ii2: Probabilistic Computational Tree Logic (PCTL) -

-ii3: Finite State Machine -
+ii3: Finite State Machine (FSM) -

 ii4: Dynamic System -

 ### iii.
 A Few Notes
-iii1: Motivation -
+iii1: Motivation - This paper suggests a new means of creating self-adaptive software that can maintain compliance with a given (possibly changing) set of reliability requirements within a limited setting.

-iii2: New Results -
+iii2: New Results - The self-adaptation is accomplished by using a feedback loop to control for the dynamic system.
+This feedback loop is discussed theoretically and implemented in the form of a FSM which represents a DTMC model.

-iii3: Patterns - Sections 5 and 6 are devoted to discussing circumstances under which the use of synthetic data is most appropriate and beneficial.
-In addition to a general overview, specific examples of appropriate cases and the type of questions that should be asked are provided.
+iii3: Mathematical Foundation - The paper discusses the general form of a dynamic system, then goes through a modification of it to account for real world behavior (e.g. approximation of values, external influence on the system).
+It then gives a description of the mathematics behind setpoints in this context and discusses the appropriate error norms for the optimization problem.

-iii4: Future Work -
+iii4: Future Work - This paper only applies to one type of model (DTMC), to optimizing one type of requirement (reliability expressed in a certain way), etc.  Generalization of any/all of these is needed.

 ### iv.
 Weaknesses